The False Promise of Zero-Shot Super-Resolution in Machine-Learned Operators: Conclusion and Future Work

-For MLOs to be as versatile as numerical methods-based approaches for modeling PDEs, they must be able to perform accurate multi-resolution inference.
-To better understand an MLO's abilities, we break down the task of multi-resolution inference by assessing a trained model's ability both to \textit{extrapolate} to higher/lower frequency information in data and to \textit{interpolate} across varying data resolutions.
-We find that models trained on low resolution data and used for inference on high-resolution data can neither extrapolate nor interpolate; and, more generally, they fail to achieve accurate multi-resolution inference.
+For machine-learned operators to be as versatile as numerical methods-based approaches for modeling PDE's they must perform accurate multi-resolution inference.
+To better understand an MLO's abilities, we break down the task of multi-resolution inference and assess a trained model's ability to both \textit{extrapolate} to higher/lower frequency information in data and \textit{interpolate} across varying data resolutions.
+We find that models trained on low resolution data and used for inference on high-resolution data can neither extrapolate nor interpolate, and therefore, more generally fail to do accurate multi-resolution inference.
 Changing the resolution of data at inference time is akin to out-of-distribution inference: models have not learned how to generalize in such settings.
 We document that models used in a \textit{zero-shot} multi-resolution setting are prone to aliasing.
 We study the utility of two existing solutions--physics-informed constrains and learning band-limited learning--and find that neither enable accurate multi-resolution inference.

-Based on these results, we introduce a simple, intuitive, and principled approach to enable accurate multi-resolution inference: multi-resolution training.
-We show that models perform best at resolutions on which they have been trained; and we demonstrate that one can computationally efficiently achieve the benefits of multi-resolution training via datasets composed with mostly low-resolution data and small amounts of high-resolution data.
-This enables accurate multi-resolution learning, with the added benefit of low data-generation and model training cost.
+We introduce a simple and principled approach to enable accurate multi-resolution inference: multi-resolution training.
+We first show that models perform best at resolutions they have been trained on.
+We then extend this finding and demonstrate that one can computationally efficiently achieve the benefits of multi-resolution training via datasets composed with mostly low-resolution data and small amounts of high-resolution data.
+This enables accurate multi-resolution learning with the added benefit of low data-generation and model training cost.
 A promising future direction remains the automated selection of multi-resolution training data using strategies like active learning.